Looking to teach numbers to preschoolers in a fun way? Try domino track.

-What we are looking for is a strong understanding of number sense, and this domino counting game is a perfect fit to improve number recognition.
+We are looking for a strong understanding of number sense, and this domino counting activity is a perfect fit to improve number recognition.

 RELATED: Want hands-on learning at home?
 You will love our activity cards.

-Close your eyes and picture a group of 6.
+When you close your eyes and picture a group of six, what do you see?

 This vision is called subitizing.